Jean-Baptiste Bagaza: Deposition and involvement in democratic politics

 A military coup broke out in September 1987, led by Major Pierre Buyoya, while Bagaza was abroad in Quebec, Canada.
+The coup was reportedly organized by non-commissioned officers who had disapproved of Bagaza's plan to limit army service to ten years and to end the soldiers' right to free electricity for living spaces outside barracks.
 Buyoya successfully deposed Bagaza's regime and established himself as president.
 Bagaza himself went into exile in neighbouring Uganda and later in Libya where he lived until 1993.
 Opposed to the empowerment of Hutu through the 1993 elections, he reportedly played a major part in the coup d'état against Melchior Ndadaye, Burundi's first democratically elected president.
 The putschists killed Ndadaye, but failed to maintain control.
 Power was consequently returned to a civilian, democratic government.
 Bagaza subsequently denied any involvement in the putsch.
 Despite the coup's failure, he returned to Burundi where he founded the Party for National Recovery (Parti pour le Redressement National, PARENA).
 PARENA was described as a Tutsi "extremist party".
 He was a senator for life as a former head of state.
 At the time, Bagaza was known for his extreme views, including general opposition to any power-sharing agreements with Hutu factions such as the Front for Democracy in Burundi (Front pour la Démocratie au Burundi, FRODEBU).
 He eventually began to advocate the division of Burundi into a "Tutsiland" and a "Hutuland".

 On 18 January 1997, Bagaza was placed under house arrest for gathering weapons for a plot against President Buyoya.
 Two months later, the house arrest was changed into a prison sentence, though he was quickly released.
 Bagaza was subsequently involved in the peace talks which were supposed to end the Burundian Civil War.
 As he and PARENA as a whole tended to be opposed to the implementation of power-sharing deals with the Hutu rebels, the government placed Bagaza under house arrest and banned PARENA from November 2002 to May 2003.
 In 2005, there were rumours that radical followers of Bagaza were organising a rebel group known as "Justice and Liberity United Front".
 Tensions abated when PARENA accepted ministerial position in the newly formed coalition government.
 Bagaza ran as PARENA's candidate for the 2010 presidential election, but withdrew when the Burundian opposition boycotted the elections.
 He stepped down as head of PARENA in March 2014, and was succeeded by Zénon Nimbona.
-Bagaza remained the main opposition leader in the Burundian Senate, and joined the opposition boycott of the 2015 elections.
-He died in Brussels, Belgium on 4 May 2016 at the age of 69 of natural causes and was buried in Bujumbura on 17 May 2016.
+He remained the main opposition leader in the Burundian Senate, and joined the opposition boycott of the 2015 elections.
+When major unrest erupted in the country in the period leading up to the 2015 election, Bagaza and the other three still-living ex-presidents called for an international intervention.

+Bagaza died in Brussels, Belgium on 4 May 2016 at the age of 69 of natural causes and was buried in Bujumbura on 17 May 2016.
 He was survived by his wife Fausta and four daughters.